pzula/experiments_and_learning/README.md

-rails_movies_tdd
+Movie App
 ================

-Working through PragStudio's Rails course
+Working through PragStudio's Rails course using Capybara & RSpec to drive the development.